Sweetener (album): United States

+Sweetener was the third highest-selling album by a female artist in 2018, ranking behind American singers Carrie Underwood's Cry Pretty (left) and Cardi B's Invasion of Privacy (right).

-According to Billboard, as of 2022, Sweetener is one of the 15 best-performing 21st-century albums without any of its singles being number-one hits on the Billboard Hot 100.
-Sweetener debuted at number-one on the US Billboard 200 with 231,000 album-equivalent units, of which 127,000 represented traditional album sales.
-It marked Grande's third number one album in the US and her fastest-selling album to date.
+In 2022, Billboard named Sweetener among 15 commercially successful albums that failed to generate a Billboard Hot 100 number-one single.
+Sweetener debuted at number-one on the US Billboard 200 with 231,000 album-equivalent units, of which 127,000 represented traditional album sales; it marked Grande's third number one album in the country.
 Among female artists, Sweetener scored the third-largest US sales debut of 2018, behind Carrie Underwood's Cry Pretty (266,000 album-equivalent units) and Cardi B's Invasion of Privacy (255,000 album-equivalent units).

-The album's songs recorded 126.7 million on-demand audio US streams through its first week, constituting the largest streaming week ever for a non-hip hop album by a woman, a record later bested by Grande's Thank U, Next.
+(Note: Although Billboard reported Sweetener as the second-largest debut week for an album by a female artist in 2018 behind Invasion of Privacy, Cry Pretty later surpassed it with 266,000 album-equivalent units, placing Sweetener third overall.)
+Sweeteners songs recorded 126.7 million on-demand audio US streams through its first week, constituting the largest streaming week ever for a non-hip hop album by a woman, a record later bested by Grande's Thank U, Next.
 It was also the fourth non-hip hop record ever to cross 125 million on-demand first-week streams.
-Billboard noted Sweetener's strong performance on streaming services was remarkable for a pop album at the time, since streaming was dominated by rap music.
+Billboard noted Sweeteners strong performance on streaming services was remarkable for a pop album at the time, since streaming was dominated by rap music.

-On the US Billboard Hot 100 chart, issue dated September 1, 2018, ten of Grande's songs (nine of which are from Sweetener) charted simultaneously, placing Grande as the fourth female artist with the most simultaneous entries on the chart for a female soloist, behind Taylor Swift, Beyoncé, and Cardi B. The same week, Grande ascended to number one on the Artist 100 chart, due to strong album sales and song streams.
-In its second week, Sweetener descended to number four, moving 75,000 equivalent album units, while in its third week, it fell one position to number five, with a furthered 56,000 units earned.
+On the US Billboard Hot 100, issue dated September 1, 2018, nine of Grande's songs from Sweetener charted simultaneously, placing Grande as the fourth female artist with the most simultaneous entries on the chart for a female soloist, behind Taylor Swift, Beyoncé, and Cardi B. The same week, Grande ascended to number one on the Artist 100 chart, due to strong album sales and song streams.
+In its second week, Sweetener descended to number four, moving 75,000 equivalent album units.
+In its third week, it fell one position to number five, with a furthered 56,000 units earned.

 Sweetener was ranked 38th on the 2018 year-end Billboard 200 chart.
-The succeeding year, on the 2019 year-end Billboard 200 chart, Sweetener was ranked as 32nd most popular album of the year.
-On August 17, 2023, the fifth anniversary of its release, Sweetener was certified double platinum by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over two million units in the US.
+The succeeding year, it was ranked as 32nd most popular album of the year.
+On August 17, 2023, the fifth anniversary of its release, Sweetener was certified double platinum by the RIAA for combined sales and album-equivalent units of over two million units in the US.
 As of June 2020, the album has sold 321,000 copies in the country.